GOP splits as virus aid package could swell past $1 trillion

 Senate Democrats began investigating why the Trump administration has left almost half the testing money unspent.

-After meeting with Mnuchin, Pelosi and Senate Democratic leader Chuck Schumer said the Republicans must quit stalling.
-They broadly dismissed the emerging GOP effort as inadequate.

-“The president has been a disaster in the whole health care area,” Schumer said.
-“He’s holding them back.”

-The political stakes are high for both parties before the November election, and even more so for the nation, as the virus crisis and economic fallout hits cities large and small.
+The political stakes are high for both parties before the November election, and even more so for the nation, as amid the virus crisis and economic fallout.

 Biden, the Democrats’ presumed presidential nominee, stated his own priorities, urging “a lifeline to those who need it most: working families and small businesses.”

-Mnuchin vowed to stay on Capitol Hill for the next two weeks, determined to reach a deal by month’s end.
+Mnuchin vowed to stay on Capitol Hill for the next two weeks, determined to reach a deal this month.

 The proposed virus aid package would be the fifth, following the $2.2 trillion bill passed in March, the largest U.S. intervention of its kind.
 The jobless rate has remained in double digits, higher than in the last decade’s Great Recession, and a federal eviction moratorium on millions of rental units approved in the last bill is about to expire.

-Associated Press writers Andrew Taylor, Darlene Superville, Alexandra Jaffe and Padmananda Rama in Washington contributed to this report.
+Associated Press writers Andrew Taylor, Darlene Superville, Alexandra Jaffe and Padmananda Rama contributed.